 When parents see their baby suffering, they just want a solution.
-Amber teething necklaces have become an increasing popular alternative treatment to ease
+Teething necklaces and beads have become an increasing popular alternative treatment to ease

 But, are they effective and safe?
 The answer is no.

-Why These Necklaces are Choking and Strangulation Hazards
+Why These Teething Necklaces and Beads are Choking and Strangulation Hazards: